AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

         type Items_Array is array (Positive range <>) of Integer;

         type Growable_Stack is record
-           Items : Items_Array (Positive'First ..
+           Items : Items_Array (1 ..
 Max_Len);
            Len   : Natural;
         end record;
-        --  Person is a definite type, but size is not known at compile time.
+        --  Growable_Stack is a definite type, but size is not known at compile time.

         G : Growable_Stack;
     end Var_Size_Record;

-The consequence of this is that it is completely fine to determine the size of your records at run-time, the only enforced constraint being that this size cannot change after the creation of the type.
+It is completely fine to determine the size of your records at run time, but note that all objects of this type will have the same size.

 Records with discriminant
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-In the section above, the size of the first name and last name fields is
+In the example above, the size of the Items field is
-determined once, at run-time, but every ``Person`` instance will be exactly the
+determined once, at run-time, but every ``Growable_Stack`` instance will be exactly the
 same size.
-But maybe that's not what you as a user want to do.
-We saw that for
+But maybe that's not what you want to do.
+We saw that
-arrays in general, it is already possible to do that: An unconstrained array
+arrays in general offer this flexibility: for an unconstrained array
-type can designate any instance of such an array regardless of the size.
+type, different objects can have different sizes.

-You can do that for records too, using a special kind of field that is called a
+You can get analogous functionality for records, too, using a special kind of field that is called a
 discriminant:

 .. code:: ada